ArshRai17/cool-anemone/content/music.md

 img_alt: Arsh's music profile image
 layout: page
 ---
-As an introspective singer-composer, I love creating music that gives listeners a fresh perspective and an impression to ponder over.
-I enjoy combining funk, blues, jazz, reggae and rock with mellow Nepali folk and contemporary music.

 Born and brought up in Darjeeling, I grew up listening to bands and musicians like Extreme, Dream Theatre, Europe, George Benson, Jaco Pastorius, Al Jarreau, Bill Withers, Prince, RHCP, and Jamiroquai,  to name a few.
 We are talking about the 90s and mixtapes here.
 From a small-town boy mixing tapes, I now make my own music, taking inspiration from the bands that I grew up listening to yet staying close to my roots.

+As an introspective singer-composer, I love creating music that gives listeners a fresh perspective and an impression to ponder over.
+I enjoy combining funk, blues, jazz, reggae and rock with Nepali folk and contemporary music.

+Besides writing and recording music in my home studio, I play guitar with the awesome musicians at [The Bluestone Collective](https://www.facebook.com/TheBluestoneCollective/).

 ### <a name="songs"></a>